wp-plugins/wp-ses/readme.txt

 1. the settings screen of WP-SES plugin.

 == Changelog ==

+= 0.3.52 =
+* Warning if Curl not installed
+* Attachments support for use with Contact Form (finally !)
+* Notice fixed

 = 0.3.50 =
 * Notice fixed, setup documentation slightly tweaked